AlexanderDomnin/tgbot/README.md

 **# tgbot**
-The bot contains all useful links for a novice tester
+The bot contains all useful links for a junior QA
 > 1. Links to courses are free and paid
 > 2. Link to interesting articles
 > 3. Links to useful channels in telegrams